NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2015.md

 </dependencies>
 ```

 The syntax of the *version* attribute here indicates that version 8.0.3 or above is acceptable.
-To specify different version ranges, refer to [Dependency Versions](../create-packages/dependency-versions.md).
+To specify different version ranges, refer to [Package versioning](../schema/package-versioning.md).

 ### Supporting multiple target frameworks